m-reza-rahman/jakartaee-kubernetes/clustering/README.md

 ## Setup the Kubernetes Cluster
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).
-* You will need to create the Kubernetes cluster.
+* You will need to create a Kubernetes cluster.
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Kubernetes Service.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the cluster name as jakartaee-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.